nuxt/docs/en/guide/async-data.md

 ### Accessing dynamic route data

 You can use the context object injected into the `asyncData` property to access dynamic route data.
 For example, dynamic route params can be accessed using the name of the file or folder that configured it.
-So if you define a file named `_slug.vue`, you can acccess it via `context.params.slug`.
+So, if you define a file named `_slug.vue`, you can acccess it via `context.params.slug`.

 ## Handling Errors